 Steve Stroble grew up as a military brat, which took him from South Dakota to South Carolina to Germany to Ohio to Southern California to Alabama to the Philippines to Northern California.
 Drafted into the Army, he returned to Germany.

-I sincerely hope they entertain and maybe even help you on this journey called life.
+Steve Stroble sincerely hopes that people are entertained and maybe even help you on this journey called life.

 Americana Series (5 Part Series)